NoCoffeeHQ/rate_limit/README.md

 # RedisRateLimit

+If an application goes beyond quota defined by public APIs, they might ban it.
+To overcome this issue, developers have to wrap each call to public APIs and make sure they don't make more requests than allowed.

-This gem helps you to respect the ratio limit defined by external services like Twilio or others before your account gets suspended.
+Or in another words, this gem helps you to respect the ratio limit defined by external services like Twilio or others before your account gets suspended.

 ## Installation